Chesapeake Personal Injury Lawyer FAQs

 - How much do personal injury lawyers cost?

-A: The simple answer is no. However, be careful not to sign away your legal rights for a small settlement.
+You’re not required to hire a personal injury lawyer after an accident.
+However, be careful not to sign away your legal rights for a small settlement.
+Insurance companies know that most people are not familiar with the personal injury claims process.
 We highly recommend that you contact a Chesapeake personal injury lawyer if you have experienced any of the following:

 - Permanent Injuries: If you are permanently injured after a personal injury, you may be facing a lifelong battle of challenges.

-- Severe Injruies: Severe injuries can be debilitating resulting in expensive medical bills.
+- Severe Injuries: Severe injuries can be debilitating resulting in expensive medical bills.

 - Low-Ball Offers: Insurance companies will often make low-ball offers within a matter of just a few weeks hoping to quickly settle a claim.
 Unfortunately, though, these offers come with an agreement that you will not seek additional compensation for damages relating to the accident.